-The creators were up to something clearly but there was no way to tell since it wasn't like we could simply go up to one of them and ask and no one remembered if this happened in the real world.
+The creators were most likely up to something but there was no way to tell since it wasn't like we could simply ask and no one remembered if this happened in the real world.

 My joggers pounded harshly on the stone but I didn't mind so much.
 After a while it became soothing, with no other thoughts in my head as I ran.

-Of course the peace never did last and as I continued to run my brain managed to drag up thoughts that I normally tried to squash.
-A new she-bean would appear today, and like always everyone would be wondering whose name was tattooed on her.
+Of course, the peace never did last and as I continued to run my brain managed to drag up thoughts that I normally tried to squash.
+A new she-bean would appear today, and like always everyone would be wondering whose name was tattooed on her skin.

-I shook my head and pushed myself a little harder, I didn't want to think about this, there was no point it would accomplish nothing.
-There was no guarantee that I would feel the same as the other couples anyway, even if the girl did had my name.
+I shook my head and pushed myself a little harder, I didn't want to think about this, there was no point.
+It wouldn't accomplish nothing.
+There was no guarantee that I would feel the same as the other couples anyway, even if the girl did have my name.

-Of course as soon as that thought passed the small dark voice that always seemed to be there penetrated my mind.
+As soon as that thought appeared the small, dark voice that always seemed to be there awakened.
 I knew that in the normal world it was called depression but there was nothing to help me here in the maze.
 No anti-depressants and no doctors to stop it.
-The voice called me nasty names and even though I tried not to listen to it each time it raised its ugly head I found myself more and more inclined to listen to its nasty suggestions.
-It told me that I was worthless and that no girl will ever have my name because I wasn't useless.
+The voice called me nasty names and even though I tried not to listen to it, each time it raised its ugly head I found myself more and more inclined to listen to its vicious suggestions.
+It told me that I was worthless and that no girl will ever have my name because I wasn't worth it.

-I gritted my teeth and worked even harder trying desperately to banish the dark thoughts.
+I gritted my teeth and ran harder still, trying desperately to banish the dark thoughts.